Automattic/exoskeleton/README.md

 # Exoskeleton
 Exoskeleton provides self-contained, basic, configurable rate limiting for the WordPress REST API.
 It works with both default and custom endpoints.

+**NOTE:  This is experimental code.
+It works in intiial testing, but please know that it has yet to be tested in a production setting.**

 ## What does it do?
 Exoskeleton counts each access to REST API endpoints you specify.
 If the number of accesses exceeds a configured limit in a configured time window, Exoskeleton switches off the endpoint by not dispatching the route and ends execution after issuing a `429` (too many requests) response header along with a configured `Retry-After` header.